subsquid/docs/docs/troubleshooting.md

 - Make sure all the necessary fields are [indexed](/develop-a-squid/schema-file/indexes-and-constraints/)
 - Annotate the schema and [set reasonable limits](/develop-a-squid/graphql-api/dos-protection/) for the incoming queries to protect against DoS attacks

+### `response might exceed the size limit`

+Make sure the input query has limits set.
+We recommend using `XXXConnection` queries for pagination.
+For configuring limits and max response sizes, see [DoS protection](/develop-a-squid/graphql-api/dos-protection/).

 ### My squid run out of disk space

 Get in contact with the [Squid Squad](https://t.me/SquidDevs) and request extra resources.